jaredboice/daniel-san/README.md

 Requires the reporting type, AGGREGATES

-Add the following aggregates array to a report rule for computing aggregates:
+To compute aggregates, add the following "aggregateRules" array to a report rule of type AGGREGATES for computing aggregates:
 (add as many as desired)

 ```javascript